He was one of the most influential musicians of a generation -- but who influenced him?

 2: The Pixies.
 The Pixies hit the U.S. alternative music scene with their full-length debut, Surfer Rosa, in August 1988, just a few months before Nirvana recorded their own debut, Bleach.
 Cobain loved Surfer Rosa – so much so that it made him rethink his approach to songwriting.
 Bleach was grungy, sludgy, promising but not very nuanced.
 Just a few years later, Nevermind was the promise come true.
 One of the album's hallmarks is the interplay between moments of spare, stripped-down bass and drums and moments of turned-to-eleven guitars and vocals.
 This quiet-loud-quiet-loud structure is used to fantastic effect in the single that changed the music world, "Smells Like Teen Spirit."

 And where did Cobain get his inspiration?
 From the Pixies.
-They were already doing quiet-loud on Surfer Rosa, and the sound thrilled Cobain.
+They were already doing quiet-loud on their 1988 album Surfer Rosa, and the sound thrilled Cobain.
 He even called "Smells Like Teen Spirit" his attempt to rip off the Pixies.
 "When I heard the Pixies for the first time, I connected with that band so heavily that I should have been in that band – or at least a Pixies cover band," he later said.
 "We used their sense of dynamics, being soft and quiet and then loud and hard."

 3: R.E.M.
 Early-'90s music fans might be surprised to see R.E.M. in this list – even though both bands were considered alternative, Nirvana and R.E.M. were about as different as it gets.
 In 1991 one group was hitting us with a wall of guitar and screaming vocals, while the other was adding mandolin and pedal-steel to their jangly pop.
 But Cobain was unashamed about his deep admiration for R.E.M. – "If I could write just a couple of songs as good as what they've written…" – and he was a good friend to R.E.M. lead singer Michael Stipe.